VaiaPatta1985/PythonTools/README.md

 # Python Tools

-A collection of Python tools that can make a C developer's life a little easier.
+A collection of Python tools that can make a C developer's life a little easier, published here under MIT license.

 ## cparser